Soft Tissue and Orthopedic Cat and Dog Surgery in Fayetteville, AR

-If there’s ever a surgery we don't perform, we’ll refer you to a trusted specialist.
+If there’s ever a dog or cat surgery we don't perform, we’ll refer you to a trusted specialist.

-Our ultimate goal is to minimize your pet’s risk and discomfort throughout surgery and we do this with several safety precautions:
+Our ultimate goal is to minimize your pet’s risk and discomfort throughout dog and cat surgery and we do this with several safety precautions:

 - Pre-anesthetic blood work and an exam.
 This helps us determine that your pet is healthy enough to receive the anesthetic.
 It also helps us develop a tailored anesthetic protocol for your pet.

 - Internal imaging for older pets.
 This shows us your pet's internal organs and may reveal any unexpected findings that could contraindicate surgery or interfere with anesthesia.

 - IV catheter.
 The catheter supplies your pet with warmed fluids which help stabilize their blood pressure, body temperature, and hydration.